-Kate Ewart-Biggs, the British Council’s Director, Global Network Team, writes a deeply personal and moving insight into three generations of her family, from the death of her father, through her mother’s dignified and principled response, her own international experiences, and then to her daughter grappling with identity.
+Kate Ewart-Biggs, Interim Chief Executive, British Council, writes a deeply personal and moving insight into three generations of her family, from the death of her father, through her mother’s dignified and principled response, her own international experiences, and then to her daughter grappling with identity.

 I remember vividly when I first heard about a place called Ireland.
 I was eight when I was told over the dinner table that we were moving there.
 I was given strict instructions not to tell anyone, but at the first opportunity I announced the news to my friends at school.

 Fully bilingual at a French school, in many ways I felt more French than English.
 At the time, my father was number two in the British Embassy in Paris and we had spent five happy years in Paris as a family.
 My parents had loved their time there.
 My mother called them the golden years.